-Recently, global markets have been volatile due to the impacts of coronavirus.
-Downturns in the stock market are almost always headline news and can leave many investors feeling unsettled.
-This may be even more heightened when viewing a large investment, like your pension.
-Although your emotions may be telling you to take action to protect your hard-earned savings, for most, the smartest decision you can do is to continue as normal.
+A market downturn is a period of time where the stock market continues to decline, caused by a drop in stock prices.
+Downturns in the stock market are almost always headline news and can leave some investors feeling unsettled.
+This may be even more heightened when viewing a large investment, like your pension, however, it’s important to understand that market declines are just as natural as market increases.
+Although your emotions may be telling you to take action to protect your hard-earned savings in a dip, for most, the smartest decision you can make may be to do nothing.
 Here’s why…

 You have time on your side

 Pensions are usually the investment you will hold for the longest period of time.
 If you began saving into your pension pots at age 22, you would be in the market for 46 years by the time you reach retirement (assuming a retirement age of 68).

 For those who are many years away from reaching retirement, this temporary market downturn is unlikely to harm your savings in the long-term, as your pension pot will still be in the market to see a recovery.
 And for those who are nearing retirement, there are unique fund options we provide to help you invest in less risky assets as you get older (see our LifePath fund below).

 While they feel bad at the time, market crashes (when the stock market falls more than 20%) have happened throughout history (see graph below).
 And while past performance is not a reliable guide to future performance, so far 100% of market crashes have been followed by a recovery that more than recovers the fall.
 The chart below shows some of the most significant market declines between 1984 and 2021, along with the recovery.